csci3155-f22/video-miniproject_anra8571_jamu8795_urso4958/README.md

 ## Building and Testing Instructions

 Download the worksheet from production/short_circuit.worksheet.sc.
 Move the file from your Downloads directory to your lab3/src/main/scala/jsy/student directory.
 Start Metals, then run the worksheet.
-Once everything compiles and evaluates, you can experiment with the code, write test examples, add to the grammar defining the expression language, and more!
+Once everything compiles and evaluates, you can experiment with the code, write tests and examples, expand the grammar to include multiplication, and more!

 ## Contributions
-Anna Rahn: Wrote the examples, solutions, and code example, then did the audio/visual explanation of each, created thumbnail Uri Soltz: Recorded and directed video, edited video and audio, created credits outro Jason Mu: Recorded video, proofread all presentation materials
+Anna Rahn: Wrote the examples, solutions, and code example, then did the audio/visual explanation of each, created thumbnail

+Uri Soltz: Recorded and directed video, edited video and audio, created credits outro

+Jason Mu: Recorded video, proofread all presentation materials

 ## Presentation